The Tone Edit: The Standard - What Refined Living Looks Like Now A new era of elegance — rooted in presence, not performance.

 Refinement has shifted.

-It’s the woman who doesn’t raise her voice but owns the room.
+It’s the one who doesn’t raise their voice but owns the room.

 The home without visible logos — yet layered with linen, warm light, and intentional silence.